sardana-org/sardana/doc/source/users/spock.rst

 parameter is needed, this extension assumes that the parameter values passed by the user are a single repetition of the repeat parameter.
 A set of macro examples using both syntaxes can be found in :ref:`sardana-devel-macro-parameter-examples`.
-You can see the invocation example for each macro in its docstring.
+You can see the invocation example for each of these macros in its docstring.

 Using spock as a Python_ console